Cash flow management: how to take control of your business finances

 Build a cash reserve

-A cash reserve protects your business from unexpected shortfalls and lets you seize opportunities.
-It lets you act from a position of strength rather than urgently seeking cash flow financing.
+A cash reserve protects your business from unexpected shortfalls and lets you act on opportunities.
+It puts you in a position of strength rather than urgently seeking external financing.

 A healthy reserve helps you:

-- Weather economic cycles: maintain independence from banks and lenders through all market conditions
+- Weather economic cycles.
+Stay independent from banks and lenders through market fluctuations.

-- Act on opportunities: move quickly when growth chances appear
+- Act on opportunities.
+Move quickly when growth chances appear without waiting for loan approvals.

 How to forecast your cash flow

 Cash flow forecasting predicts your future cash position based on expected income and expenses.
-It helps you plan for future cash needs before they arise.
+It helps you plan for cash needs before they become urgent.

 To create a basic cash flow forecast: